Scabies: Scabies mite

 In the 18th century, Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni (1637–1718) described the mite now called Sarcoptes scabiei, variety hominis, as the cause of scabies.
 Sarcoptes is a genus of skin parasites and part of the larger family of mites collectively known as scab mites.
 These organisms have eight legs as adults and are placed in the same phylogenetic class (Arachnida) as spiders and ticks.

 S. scabiei mites are under 0.5 mm in size; they are sometimes visible as pinpoints of white.
 Gravid females tunnel into the dead, outermost layer (stratum corneum) of a host's skin and deposit eggs in the shallow burrows.
 The eggs hatch into larvae in three to ten days.
 These young mites move about on the skin and molt into a "nymphal" stage, before maturing as adults, which live three to four weeks in the host's skin.
 Males roam on top of the skin, occasionally burrowing into the skin.
 In general, the total number of adult mites infesting a healthy hygienic person with non-crusted scabies is small, about 11 females in burrows, on average.

 The movement of mites within and on the skin produces an intense itch, which has the characteristics of a delayed cell-mediated inflammatory response to allergens.
 IgE antibodies are present in the serum and the site of infection, which react to multiple protein allergens in the body of the mite.
 Some of these cross-react to allergens from house dust mites.
 Immediate antibody-mediated allergic reactions (wheals) have been elicited in infected persons, but not in those not infected; immediate hypersensitivity of this type is thought to explain the observed far more rapid allergic skin response to reinfection seen in persons who have been infected previously, especially within the previous year or two.

 Transmission

 Scabies is contagious and can be contracted through prolonged physical contact with an infested person.
 This includes sexual intercourse, although a majority of cases are acquired through other forms of skin-to-skin contact.
 Less commonly, scabies infestation can happen through the sharing of clothes, towels, and bedding, but this is not a major mode of transmission; individual mites can survive for only two to three days, at most, away from human skin at room temperature.
 As with lice, a latex condom is ineffective against scabies transmission during intercourse, because mites typically migrate from one individual to the next at sites other than the sex organs.

+Multiple transmission factors allow scabies to achieve very high prevalence rates in institutional outbreaks, including crowded living conditions with high host density, social interactions involving prolonged skin-to-skin contact, sharing of bedding and clothing, frequent manual handling, limited access to laundry services, and immunocompromised populations.
 Healthcare workers are at risk of contracting scabies from patients, because they may be in extended contact with them.